“What makes the desert beautiful,’ said the little prince, ‘is that somewhere it hides a well…”

-We spent few hours, took few pictures and decided to set our base in the more remote oasis village of Toconao.
+We spent a few hours, took a few pictures and decided to set our base in the more remote oasis village of Toconao.

 It was a good decision.
-We enjoyed all the beauty of the life in the dessert, but away from the tourist mobs.
+We enjoyed all the beauty of life in the desert, but we were away from the tourist mobs.
 On our first night there, Ivan befriended Bruce, the mosquito.
-When we noticed him in our room, we run after him with our slippers for couple of hours.
+When we noticed him in our room, we run after him with our slippers for a couple of hours.
 He proved to die hard, so we named him after Bruce Willis.
 After that, we spent the night in peace.
-On the second night, some younger friends of him came to visit and snacked heavily on us.
-They were rude, misbehaving, not very experienced in surviving, so I didn’t have problems to exterminate them.
-Ivan still claims, that Bruce is a friend, he will never eat us and he survived my crusade against the mosquitos in Atacama.
+On the second night, some younger friends of his came to visit and snacked heavily on us.
+They were rude, misbehaving, and not very experienced in surviving, so I didn’t have problems exterminating them.
+Ivan still claims, that Bruce is a friend, he will never eat us and he survived my crusade against the mosquitos in the Atacama.
 I want to believe him.

-Atacama Desert is more than 41 000 square miles of lunar landscape,
+The Atacama Desert is more than 41 000 square miles of a lunar landscape,

 smoking geysers, golden and red sand dunes, perfect for surfing,